Pagghiu/SaneCppLibraries/Documentation/Tools.md

 # Roadmap

-- Rebuild the executable automatically when source script (or SC.cpp) changes (dependency tracking)
+- Generate ready made .vscode configurations to debug the programs easily
-- Generate projects to debug the programs easily
+- When and if [SC::Build](@ref library_build) will be capable of launching build commands autonomously, get rid of the tool `Tools\Build\$(PLATFORM)` makefiles.
 - Investigate better way of expressing the dependencies chain between scripts
 - Do not require to have a C++ toolchain already installed on the system [*]